Shortest Path Lengths in Poisson Line Cox Processes: Approximations and Applications: Background and Notation

 and note that under expectation over $\Phi^o$, $o$ becomes the typical point of the process $\Phi$.
 Since by construction, $\Phi$ is a stationary process, let us consider $o$ to be the origin of $\mathbb{R}^2$.
 Under Palm conditioning, there exists a line $L_{\rm x}$ passing through $o$.} Without loss of generality, let us consider $L_{\rm x}$ to be the $x-$axis.
 Let the lines intersecting $L_{\rm x}$ be enumerated (in no particular order) by the elements of the set $\{L_i\}$, $i \in \mathbb{N}$ and the corresponding intersections be $\{I_i\}$.
 Let the distance of $I_i$ from the origin be denoted by $s_i$ and the angle between $L_1$ and $L_{\rm x}$ be denoted by $\theta_i$.
 Let $D$ denote the length of the shortest path from the typical point to the nearest neighbor of the \ac{PLCP}.
-Mathematically,

-where $\Phi^{!o}$ is the reduced Palm process constructed by assuming the typical point to be a part of $\Phi$ and then by removing the typical point.
+Mathematically, $D = \min_{x\in\Phi^{!o}} \|x\|_1,$ where $\Phi^{!o}$ is the reduced Palm process constructed by assuming the typical point to be a part of $\Phi$ and then by removing the typical point.